Dhrumil-Kotadia/NeRF/ReadMe.md

 1. Set the Hyperparameters (Batch_Size, Learning_Rate, Step_Size, Epochs etc.) in Wrapper.py using command line arguments.
 2. Set the appropriate paths for Training data in the Wrapper.py and FetchData.py.
-3. Run the file Wrapper.py.
+3. Run the file Wrapper.py with appropriate arguments.
 4. For testing, provide the appropriate paths for trained model, Rendered Image file generation and Gif generation in Test.py.
 5. Run Test.py to generate the output.